browserengineering/book/book/graphics.md

 -   The desktop environment tells the program about clicks and key presses, and the program responds and redraws its window.

-[^sixty-hertz]: Most screens today have a refresh rate of 60 Hz, and that is generally considered fast enough to look smooth.
-However, new hardware is increasingly appearing with higher refresh rates, such as 120Hz.
-It's not yet clear if browsers can be made that fast.
-Some rendering engines, games in particular, refresh at lower rates on purpose if they know the rendering speed can't keep up.

 Doing all of this by hand is a bit of a drag, so programs usually use a *graphical toolkit* to simplify these steps.
 Python comes with a graphical toolkit called Tk\index{Tk} using the Python package